Google Tag Gateway

 Use this guide if Google Tag Gateway is enabled in your setup, or if you need to verify whether it has been enabled for a Google tag or GTM container.

 GTG changes the delivery path of the tag.
-In some setups, especially when GTG is enabled through a managed delivery path, you may have less control over script order.
-That matters because Google Consent Mode still depends on correct timing.
-If the default consent command loads after Google tags fire, CookieTractor may detect late consent.
+In some setups, especially when it's enabled through a managed delivery path (such as a CDN), you may have less control over script order.

 What to check